How Do You Calculate Theoretical Probability

 • Total number of possible outcomes (1, 2, 3, 4, 5, 6): 6

 These basic examples illustrate the core principle: identifying the number of ways the event can occur and dividing it by the total number of possibilities.
-However, as events become more complex, the methods for determining these numbers also become more sophisticated.
+Even so, as events become more complex, the methods for determining these numbers also become more sophisticated.

 Steps to Calculate Theoretical Probability